lqdchrm/patoro-ggj2021/Texte.md

 Look
 ----
 There is a [table] with four chairs in one corner.
+Next to one of the chairs is a red [button].
 On the other side of the room is a [ergometer].

 A [door] in the right wall leads to the kitchen.